cybercyberz/tiktok-downloader/README.md

 `python main_file.py`
 The script will read the URLs from url.txt, download each video, and save them in the same directory.
 NOTES :
-Ensure firefox is installed on your system
+Ensure Firefox is installed on your system

 Troubleshooting
 Ensure Browser Compatibility: The script uses a browser to access cookies.
-Use Firefox) is installed on your system.
+Ensure Firefox is installed on your system.
 Check Python Path: If you encounter issues running the script, ensure that Python is added to your system's PATH.
 Notes
 The script is designed to skip non-video URLs.